AlexAvlonitis/my_vaccination_card/README.md

 * Angular front end
 * Bootstrap styling
 (continuing on from Angular and Rails week as well as to keep simple to ensure minimum viable product (MVP) delivered)
-* Info (vaccine list) from World Health Organisation and downloaded into Excel, cleaned and saved into csv, which then imported into ActiveRecord using a rake file
+* Info (vaccine list) from World Health Organisation and downloaded into Excel, cleaned and saved into csv, which then imported into ActiveRecord using rake tasks.

 * Fork repository
 * clone down
 * bundle install
-* npm install
-* bower install
+* db:create
 * db:migrate
-* In order to run the app locally on your machine, ensure that the correct severs are running by opening npm start.

 Testing
 -------